-W.G.Harter
+W. G. Harter

-Basic ideas of classical velocity, momentum, and kinetic energy (KE) are reviewed and previewed using geometry and super-ball collision experiments involving two different masses.
+Basic ideas of classical velocity, momentum, and kinetic energy (KE) are reviewed using geometry and super-ball collision experiments involving two different masses.
 The idea of potential energy (PE) and force is introduced by defining PE as the KE of "idler" balls that provide force fields for others.
 The two most famous PE functions, those of Coulomb and of a harmonic oscillator or linear (Hooke-Law) force are introduced.
-Elliptic orbit geometry in the latter serves to introduce quadratic forms and rotational Coriolis-centrifugal forces.
-This helps introduce more advanced ideas of Lagrange, Hamilton, and Poincare and generalized curvilinear coordinates for classical mechanics.
-A review of complex analysis of functions and fields shows how 2D vector calculus may be done with elementary calculus and applied to conformal potential field coordinates sets for use in later Units.
+Elliptic orbit geometry in the latter serves to introduce quadratic forms.
+This helps derive more advanced ideas of Lagrange, Hamilton, and Poincare and clarifies basic axioms of classical mechanics.
+A review of complex analysis of functions and fields sets the stage for use in later Units.